Codewitheyezyc/Blog_Post/README.md

 - This blog post covers just simple HTML and CSS

-- We created a:
+- We created a hero section, content and footer.
-  hero section.
-  content.
-  footer.